 Here are some tips to help make this holiday season enjoyable for your child –

 Familiarize yourself with shopping centers and possible family get together venues beforehand.
 This will make it easy to decide on quiet spots away from all the hustle and bustle which will help your child decompress in anxious situations.

 Traveling causes major changes in daily routines which may prove to be disruptive for your child.
 Planning ahead helps a lot.
 Vacations where schedules are flexible and unhurried may be ideal for the child.
 Ensure that the place you choose to travel to has activities that your child would enjoy doing.
 Bombarding the child with multiple activities might act as a stressor.
 Contacting airlines, hotels, restaurants ahead of time and explaining that you need special accommodations for your child will save you a great deal of stress.
 Don’t forget to pack a special bag of essentials with materials that she/he might be interested in.

 Familiarize the child with any upcoming guests/relatives beforehand

 Visitors are an important aspect of the holiday season.
-Making the child aware about any possible guests visiting in advance, helps prepare her/him.
+In “Familiarize the child with any upcoming guests/relatives beforehand” – Making the child aware of any possible guests visiting in advance, helps prepare her/him.
 Prepare a photo album of all the possible visitors and allow the child to access the photos every day.
-Talk about each relative/guest to the child.
-This eliminates the surprise element and makes it easy on the child when encountering and interacting with the visitors.
+Talk of each relative/guest to the child.
+This eliminates the surprise element and makes it easy for the child when encountering and interacting with the visitors.